kimjisung78/MCRepair-Plus-Plus/README.md

     * Revised patch filtering and ranking: Patch filtering that adds a new filtering rule for removing unrelated patches and patch ranking that decreases the number of expected actions and applies the maximum formula, to improve patch optimization
     * proportional patch combination: Patch combination that gives higher top k values for a big logical buggy chunk that has many buggy locations, to improve patch optimization
 * Figures
-  * [Figure 1:](./figures/Figure1.png) Limitation1 and Improvement1 between MCRepair and MCRepair Plus.
+  * [Figure 1:](./figures/Figure1.png) Limitation1 and Improvement1 between MCRepair and MCRepair+.
 (RL: Repaired location, MRL: Minimized repaired location, ✚: Plus for improvement)
-  * [Figure 2:](./figures/Figure2.png) Limitation2 and Improvement2 between MCRepair and MCRepair Plus.
+  * [Figure 2:](./figures/Figure2.png) Limitation2 and Improvement2 between MCRepair and MCRepair+.
 (ST: Stop-words)
-  * [Figure 3:](./figures/Figure3.png) Limitation3 and Improvement3 between MCRepair and MCRepair Plus. (bLocs: The number of buggy locations for each chunk)
+  * [Figure 3:](./figures/Figure3.png) Limitation3 and Improvement3 between MCRepair and MCRepair+. (bLocs: The number of buggy locations for each chunk)
-  * [Figure 4:](./figures/Figure4.png) An overview of MCRepair Plus. (▲: Only use for training or validation, ◆: Only use for generation)
+  * [Figure 4:](./figures/Figure4.png) An overview of MCRepair+. (▲: Only use for training or validation, ◆: Only use for generation)
     <img src="./figures/Figure4.png" width="100%">
   * [Figure 5:](./figures/Figure5.png) An example of the source code datasets. (–: Buggy location, +: Fixed location)
   * [Figure 6:](./figures/Figure6.png) The details of Ingredient Extraction.
 (M: Method, F: Field, R: Relationship, CD: Compared Difference, MRL: Minimized Repaired Location)